-Regularly assists employers with obtaining various types of employment-based nonimmigrant visas for their foreign national workers, including H-1B (specialty worker), L-1 (intracompany transfer), and TN (NAFTA) visas.
+Regularly helps employers obtain various types of employment-based nonimmigrant visas for their foreign national workers, including H-1B (specialty worker), L-1 (intracompany transfer), TN (NAFTA), and R-1 (religious worker) visas.

-Has assisted employees and other individuals with adjustment of status applications (Green cards), consular visa processing, and naturalization petitions.
+Helps employees and other individuals with adjustment of status applications, consular visa processing, and citizenship naturalization petitions.

 Conducted a Form I-9 immigration compliance audit for a Nashville cleaning service company.